 Our KS3 curriculum is designed to enable pupils to achieve a deep understanding of a range of skills and knowledge from a broad, balanced and relevant curriculum, encompassing those set out in the National Curriculum.
 The planning of the curriculum enables pupils to know how the learning is connected to long term objectives, other subjects and the wider curriculum.
 Pupils learn essential knowledge built around a ‘learning journey’ and ‘Big Ideas’ to ensure they have a deep understanding across a range of subjects.
 The ‘Learning Journey’ shows pupils the skills and knowledge needed to progress in each subject through a series of ‘can do’ statements.
 This will allow pupils to see what they need to be able to ‘do’ to move on to the next step.
 This encourages pupils to focus on deeper learning to ensure real understanding of key concepts.
 Each Big Idea topic accompanies a planned learning journey with clear statements setting out what pupils need to know, understand and do to be successful.

 The National curriculum content is carefully tracked to ensure that pupils have covered all areas of non-statutory KS4 subjects by the end of Year 9.There are also many opportunities built into lessons to secure the need to recall and retrieve previous learning so that knowledge is fully embedded.
-Indeed teachers continue to develop pedagogy, particularly related to metacognition, so that students can remember and recall information from a deep understanding of their learning.
+Indeed teachers continue to develop pedagogy, particularly related to metacognition, so that pupils can remember and recall information from a deep understanding of their learning.
 The learning in KS3 provides a platform for pupils to be able to access the next stage in their learning journey, as well as learning for their future and becoming positive citizens within their community.

-Pupils have the opportunity to study a range of creative and performance related subjects, enabling us to identify any gifted and talented students, whilst also allowing pupils to discover and embrace what can become lifelong personal interests and talents.
+Pupils have the opportunity to study a range of creative and performance related subjects, enabling us to identify any gifted and talented pupils, whilst also allowing pupils to discover and embrace what can become lifelong personal interests and talents.

 In Year 8, pupils choose 4 subjects to study in depth in Year 9.
 This is a deliberate action to engage pupils and enable pupils to really enjoy their subject and learn the depth of their subject over a three year course.
-The curriculum model allows students to choose 4 subjects in addition to the core Maths, English, Science, PE, computing and Life & Society lessons.
+The curriculum model allows pupils to choose 4 subjects in addition to the core Maths, English, Science, PE, computing and Life & Society lessons.
 These gateway courses are not externally examined but lay the foundations for KS4.
 In year 9, pupils are able to move between subjects within option blocks thereby ensuring that they are satisfied with their option choices at the start of KS4.